 - a.
-No department shall intimidate or encourage qualified eligibles from a certification list to waive appointment.
-Waivers shall be an employee decision only and shall normally be submitted in writing by the employee.
+No department shall intimidate or encourage qualified employees on a certification list to waive appointment.
+An employee who decides to waive appointment should do so in writing.
 Violations of this section shall be subject to the grievance procedures. - b.
 Department representatives (management and supervisors) shall not in any manner intimidate or discourage any employee from applying for any position vacancy in the District for which the employee chooses to apply.
 The determination as to whether an employee qualifies will be made in accordance with the Rules.